Founder Note ยท Reape0r repo custody ๐Ÿ—ƒ๏ธ

 Public proof language

-The marketing and legal surfaces now explain the no-guarantee boundary without hiding the proof: the founder's own 0S repo is the stress test and live demonstration.
+The marketing and legal surfaces now explain the no-guarantee boundary without hiding the proof: the founder's own 0S repo is the stress test and live demonstration, while customer packages stay protected from full-source leakage.

 That is how real infrastructure grows.
 Not by pretending failure never happens.
 By noticing the failure mode, reducing the recovery window, adding receipts, making the next recovery easier, and refusing to let "that was local only" be the reason source disappears.